Shelly Plus H&T web interface guide

 From the drop-down menu, select the temperature unit, which will be used to display the temperature on the device's display.
 You can choose either Celsius or Fahrenheit.

-Allows you to adjust the readings of the device to account for any heat that is emitted by the device itself.
+Allows you to adjust the readings of the device to account for any heat emitted by the device itself.
 By setting a temperature offset, you can ensure that the readings are more accurate and reflect the actual temperature of the environment.
+The minimum value is -50 °C, and the maximum is 50 °C.

 Actions